 Have you ever heard of an exoneration being written months before they actually did the investigation?

-That that is that normal procedure by law enforcement, and I know Dan knows the answer.
+And I know Dan knows the answer.

-Even though we disagree on things, you would know that better than I. Well, yeah, the problem, Sean with this is they keep focusing on intent in the destruction of evidence when and and the uh use of classified information over a private server when that's not a component of the crime.
+Well, yeah, the problem, Sean, with this is they keep focusing on intent in the destruction of evidence and the use of classified information over a private server when that's not a component of the crime.

 It was so good.

-One of them like maybe they should send the Mueller team to interview him.
+One of them, like, maybe they should send the Mueller team to interview him.

-You know, he's on the Muller team.
+You know, he's on the Mueller team.

 And you know what's interesting about Zebley?

-Aaron Zebley represented Justin Cooper of the Clinton team, who's on the record for having destroyed Blackberry.
+Aaron Zebley represented Justin Cooper of the Clinton team, who's on the record for having destroyed BlackBerry.

 Put that on your show.

-Sean Jeannie Ree represented the Clinton.
+Sean, Jeannie Ree represented the Clinton Foundation.

-Well, I want to ask her about.
+Well, I want to ask her about it.

 I want to ask how Andrew Weissman felt after the Anderson accounting case.